fspelling/intro-flutter/bytebank_app/README.md

-# bytebank_app
+# bytebank

-A new Flutter project.
+A new Bytebank project.

 ## Getting Started